 How will I know if a ramp meter is turned on?

 Flashing lights located near the ramp entrance alert motorists that the ramp is being metered and that they should be prepared to stop.
-Signs and road striping also indicate where to stop and how to proceed.
+Signs and road striping also indicated where to stop and how to proceed.

 Will the meters be on all the time?